List of The Unit characters: Bob Brown

 Sergeant First Class Robert Davis "Bob" Brown (United States Army, call sign: Cool Breeze) (portrayed by Scott Foley) was the newest member of the Unit, after first passing selection, Bob was a little shy, not talking if not addressed; however Bob soon proved himself and is now a valuable member of the Unit.
 He is married to Kim Brown and they have three children—two daughters, Serena, Emily, and a son, Theodore "Teddy" Roosevelt Brown.

 Bob's skills, among other things, include proficiency in a number of fixed-wing and rotary aircraft, due to his prior service in the Air Corps.
+It is stated twice in the early seasons that Bob has three college degrees.

 Brown was a relatively new member of the Unit.
 He has a wife, Kim, two daughters, Serena and Emily, and a son, Theodore.
 He is a licensed pilot in both fixed wing aircraft and helicopters and is one of the more skilled marksmen in the Unit, frequently serving as a sharpshooter and sniper.
 He is competent in Spanish and a Pashto/Urdu dialect.
 Before entering the Unit, he served in the Air Cavalry and is also Ranger qualified.

-During Season 1, upon Brown's first day after Selection and the Unit's Operator Training Course (referred to as OTC Training), as Staff Sergeant, assisting Sergeant Major Jonas Blane, in laying out a new training course for extended deployment with pack animals.
+During Season 1, upon Brown's first day after Selection and the Unit's Operator Training Course (referred to as OTC Training), as staff sergeant, assisting Sergeant Major Jonas Blane, in laying out a new training course for extended deployment with pack animals.
 On the same day, terrorists hijack an airplane in the fictional city of Wyndham, Idaho.
 Brown was a part of the operation to reclaim the airplane, doing his part by eliminating terrorist spotters in the nearby woods.